 Here is an alternative to the Pin the Tail on the Donkey game.
 You need a large printout of a witch, but you really just need her face.

 You can also play a little relay race in your backyard before it gets dark on Halloween.
 To make it themed for Halloween, you are going to have a bones race.

 What you are going to do is make two large skeletons with the same number of bones.
 They should fit on large pieces of cardboard.

 Two teams will need to run to the other side of the yard to grab one bone at a time, return it to the cardboard, and tape it up in the right spot.
 They keep going back and forth until the first team with a finished skeleton wins.

-Halloween Themed Dinner
+3 | Halloween Themed Dinner

-Halloween Movies & Shows
+4 | Halloween Movies & Shows

 There are tons of things you can watch with your kids on Halloween that aren’t scary and are family-friendly.
 The following television shows and movies are perfect for Halloween when you want them to enjoy the holiday but not get frightened.

-Charlie Brown – It’s the Great Pumpkin
+Charlie Brown – It’s a Great Pumpkin

 Check your TV Guide and will likely find this television special somewhere.
 A 1966 Classic which features Charlie Brown and friends who are getting ready to go trick-or-treating, while Linus spends the night in the pumpkin patch, because of a story about ‘The Great Pumpkin’.